-Depreciation (including amortization of leased assets) is computed using the straight-line method over the estimated useful life of the asset and is not allocated to the functional expenditure categories.
+Depreciation (including amortization of right-to-use assets) is computed using the straight-line method over the estimated useful life or subscription term of the asset and is not allocated to the functional expenditure categories.
 Historical collections, including assets that are held for public exhibition, education, or research in furtherance of public service, which are protected and preserved, are not depreciated.

-When capital assets are sold, or otherwise disposed of, the carrying value of such assets and any accumulated depreciation is removed from asset accounts and the net investment in capital assets.
-The costs of normal maintenance and repairs that do not add to the value of the capital asset or materially extend the capital asset's life are expensed when incurred.
-Estimated lives also apply to leased assets, which are amortized over the lesser of the estimated useful life of each class of capital assets or the lease term using the straight-line method.
+When capital assets or right-to-use assets are sold, or otherwise disposed of, the carrying value of such assets and any accumulated depreciation and amortization is removed from asset accounts and the net investment in capital assets.
+The costs of normal maintenance and repairs that do not add to the value of the capital asset or right-to-use assets or materially extend the capital asset's life are expensed when incurred.
+Estimated lives for right-to-use equipment assets are amortized over the lesser of the estimated useful life or the lease term using the straight-line method.
+Estimated lives for right-to-use SBITAs are amortized over the shorter of the subscription term or the useful life.
 Estimated lives are as follows:

 Classification Estimated Life

 Buildings 50 years

 Improvements to buildings 10 to 50 years

 Improvements other than buildings 15 years

 Moveable equipment, furniture and vehicles 3 to 20 years

+Right-to-use assets - equipment 3 to 20 years

+Right-to-use assets - SBITAs 3 to 5 years